 The engine is a three spool free-turbine engine that has two centrifugal compressors which are powered by independent axial turbines.
 The Q400 engine also has a reverse flow annular combustor and a two-stage power turbine that powers an offset reduction gearbox.
 All engine fuel flow is controlled by FADEC - Full Authority Digital Electronic Control.

-PW150A Specifications and Dimensions - Bombardier Q400 Engine Specifications and Dimensions:
+PW150A Specifications and Dimensions - Bombardier Q400 Engine Specifications and Dimensions

-Model PW150A, Q400 Engine Performance:
+Model PW150A - Q400 Engine Performance

 • Power: 5071 Shaft Horsepower (SHP)

-• 5,492 Equivilent shaft horsepower.
+• 5,492 Equivalent shaft horsepower.

 • Thrust: 843 pounds (lb)